DUNE-DAQ/dal/docs/README.md

 ## A Realistic Example

 The `tutorial.schema.xml` file and `tutorial.data.xml` files are fairly easy to understand, and meant to be for educational purposes.
-To see the actual classes which are used on ATLAS, we can look at the following: `$DAL_SHARE/schema/dal/core.schema.xml`.
+To see the actual classes which are used on ATLAS, we can look at the following from the base of your work area: `./install/dal/share/schema/dal/core.schema.xml`.
 This file is quite large, and describes classes which actually model ATLAS's DAQ systems like `ComputerProgram` and `Rack` and `Crate`.
 If you look in [dal's `CMakeLists.txt` file](https://github.com/DUNE-DAQ/dal/blob/develop/CMakeLists.txt) you see the following:
 ```
 daq_oks_codegen(core.schema.xml)